 Figure: Uniting Noether’s conservation laws with Einstein’s Relativity

 We also base ourselves on the Quantum Theory, with the emphasis on Heisenberg’s uncertainty principle and the Fredkin finite nature hypothesis.
 In other words, we stand on the shoulders of giants of fundamental physics like Einstein (relativity), Noether (energy-momentum conservation), Bohr (quantum physics) and Fredkin (digital physics).
 We also base our theory on the work of Schwarzschild (solving Einstein’s field equations for a singularity and for a static sphere) and Robertson-Walker (solving Einstein’s field equations for the universe based on “comoving coordinates”).

-Experiments and Observations
+Abiding all Experiments and Observations

 We accept the outcomes of all relativistic experiments.
 We have tested our theory against the following experiments: Michelson-Morley, Ives-Stilwell, Kündig, Pound-Rebka, Shapiro, and Hafele-Keating.
 We accept all of the following observations: Eddington’s observation of the bending of starlight around the sun, Mercury’s perihelion precession, the gravitational redshift of the sun on earth, the redshift of the Cosmic Microwave Background Radiation (CMBR), the distribution of galaxies over its redshift, the behavior of clocks in (GPS) satellites, the gravitational waves as measured by Hulse and Taylor, and the change in gyroscope orientation of Gravity Probe-B. In summary, our theory is not in conflict with the outcome of any relativistic experiment.